tescolopio/guard_tos/docs/analysis/rightsAssessor.md

 # rightsAssessor.js

 This script implements the rights assessment logic for the Terms Guardian extension.
-It uses a rule-based rubric with tunable weights and normalization, and is designed to be swapped with a TensorFlow.js model later.
+It uses a rule-based rubric with tunable weights and normalization, and is designed to be augmented or swapped with a learned model later.
+For the formal methodology and output contract, see `docs/analysis/rights-scoring-spec.md`.

 ## Purpose